 2. Designed for Average Use

-If you are only traveling at night for short distances or you don’t do it frequently, halogen bulbs will probably supply everything you need.
+If you are only traveling at night for short distances, or if you don’t do it frequently, halogen bulbs will probably supply everything you need.

-The halogen light isn’t meant to last long, but if you aren’t using it, this won’t be an issue.
-For most drivers, the halogen light offers everything that’s needed.
+Halogen lightbulbs aren’t meant to last long, but if you aren’t using it, this won’t be an issue.
+For most drivers, halogen lightbulbs offer everything that’s needed.